Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-24-Margaret-St-Clair-Prott.md

 In the end, Fox revealed that Protts eventually followed the signal rocket and polluted human's minds with persistent bellyaching.

-# Core: 4/9.
+# Core: 5/9.
 I think it a satire on those people who continuously bellyache and those who listen to them owing to their spirit of self-sacrifice.
 Also, Clair expressed the possible trials and tribulations in communicating with distinct species.
+Plus I think Prott actually alludes to Marcel Proust (1871-1922) and Clair maybe mocked Proust's writing style in this article (1953).

 # Character: 2/9.
-It's unreasonable for the narrator to stay in the deep space for such a ludicrous disbelief towards the ability of humankind.
+It's unreasonable for the narrator to stay in the deep space for such a ludicrous distrust  towards the ability of humankind.

 # World and Others: 1/9.
 Why did the bursar approve his solo research without any prompt communication?
 It's too unpractical.